Tony Khan (chef)

-Tony Alal Karim Khan is a Bangladeshi chef and hotelier.
-He has received awards and nominations as a chef.
-He has appeared as a celebrity cook on television shows.
-He is previously general manager and director of food and beverages, executive chef for Grand Sultan Tea Resort and Golf since 2013.
+Tony Khan is a Bangladeshi chef and hotelier.
+He has received various awards and nominations as a chef, and has appeared as a celebrity cook on many television shows.
+He was previously a general manager and director of food and beverages at Grand Sultan Tea Resort and Golf, having served as one of its executive chefs since 2013.
+Tony Khan has a son named Zubair Hossain Chowdhury.